mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 This Anypoint template uses a few private Maven dependencies in oder to work.
 If you intend to run this template with Maven support, please continue reading.

-You will find that there are three dependencies in the pom.xml file that begin with the following group id:
+You will find that there are two dependencies in the pom.xml file that begin with the group id - com.sap.conn:
-	**com.sap.conn.jco**
+	**com.sap.conn.jco** and  **com.sap.conn.idoc**
 These dependencies are private for Mulesoft and will cause you application not to build from a Maven command line.
 You need to replace them with "provided" scope and copy the libraries into the build path.